 If you are in the U.S. in TN status, you likely also satisfy the requirements for an H-1B professional.
 The underlying requisites for an H-1B specialty occupation parallel the TN professions to a great extent.

-You should discuss with your employer whether it would be willing to petition for you as an H-1B worker.
+Discuss with your employer whether it would be willing to petition for you as an H-1B worker.
 If you are admitted under the H-1B program, you can then work with your employer to pursue permanent residence through an employment-based immigrant petition.

 The L-1A and L-1B statuses also benefit from dual intent.
 However, these visa types require a bit more in the way of prerequisites from both you and your employer.